-Another aspect to be carefully considered here is 'bill to-ship to' arrangements involving crossborder trade.
-It is not important for the supply is 'billed to' a person outside India but the supply is the 'shipped to' a person outside India.
+Another aspect to be carefully considered here is 'bill to-ship to' arrangements involving cross-border trade.
+It is not important as the supply is 'billed to' a person outside India but the supply is 'shipped to' a person outside India.
 In fact, it is not at all relevant where the billing is done 'to' for the transaction to come within the operation of section 11.
-As mentioned earlier, payment of foreign exchange is not a criterion that determines whether the supply is an export or not.
-Reference may be had to discussion under section 16 regarding 'supply by way of export' which qualifies for zero-rated benefit.
+Reference may be made to the discussion under section 16 regarding 'supply by way of export' which qualifies for zero-rated benefit.
 It is sufficient to mention here that in the export - goods shipped to a place outside India - would qualify as an export eligible for zero rated benefit for the second leg of transaction.
-Exports, therefore, are always determined based on their 'ship to' location being a place outside India whether or not they qualify for the zero-rated benefit under section 16.
+Exports, therefore, are always determined based on their 'ship to' location being a place outside India.
 Similarly, import of goods also are determined based on the 'ship to' location being the place within India with a journey or originating outside India.
-However, with the proviso to section 5(1) imposing GST is not under the IGST Act but under the Customs Tariff Act, as soon as the goods supplied qualify as import of goods under section 11, they attract the incidence of additional customs duty equivalent to IGST.
-It is important to note that the similarity in the definition of import of goods and export of goods and the dissimilarity in the treatment of GST in these cases.
+However, with the proviso to section 5(1) imposing GST - not under the IGST Act but under the Customs Tariff Act, as soon as the goods supplied qualify as import of goods under section 11, they attract the incidence of additional customs duty equivalent to IGST.
+It is important to note the similarity in the definition of import of goods and export of goods and the dissimilarity in the treatment of GST in these cases.

-Place of supply of services where location of supplier and recipient is in India
+12. Place of supply of services where location of supplier and recipient is in India

-- (1) The provisions of this section shall apply to determine the place of supply of services where the location of supplier of services and the location of the recipient of services is in India. - (2) The place of supply of services, except the services specified in sub-sections (3) to (14)- - (a) made to a registered person shall be the location of such person; - (b) made to any person other than a registered person shall be, - (i) the location of the recipient where the address on record exists; and - (ii) the location of the supplier of services in other cases.

-- (3) The place of supply of services, - (a) directly in relation to an immovable property, including services provided by architects, interior decorators, surveyors, engineers and other related experts or estate agents, any service provided by way of grant of rights to use immovable property or for carrying out or co-ordination of construction work; or - (b) by way of lodging accommodation by a hotel, inn, guest house, home stay, club or campsite, by whatever name called, and including a house boat or any other vessel; or - (c) by way of accommodation in any immovable property for organizing any marriage or reception or matters related thereto, official, social, cultural, religious or business function including services provided in relation to such function at such property; or - (d) any services ancillary to the services referred to in clauses (a), (b) and (c), shall be the location at which the immovable property or boat or vessel, as the case may be, is located or intended to be located:
+- (1) The provisions of this section shall apply to determine the place of supply of services where the location of supplier of services and the location of the recipient of services is in India. - (2) The place of supply of services, except the services specified in sub-sections (3) to (14)- - (a) made to a registered person shall be the location of such person; - (b) made to any person other than a registered person shall be, - (i) the location of the recipient where the address on record exists; and - (ii) the location of the supplier of services in other cases. - (3) The place of supply of services, - (a) directly in relation to an immovable property, including services provided by architects, interior decorators, surveyors, engineers and other related experts or estate agents, any service provided by way of grant of rights to use immovable property or for carrying out or co-ordination of construction work; or - by way of lodging accommodation by a hotel, inn, guest house, home stay, club or campsite, by whatever name called, and including a house boat or any other vessel; or - (c) by way of accommodation in any immovable property for organizing any marriage or reception or matters related thereto, official, social, cultural, religious or business function including services provided in relation to such function at such property; or - (d) any services ancillary to the services referred to in clauses (a), (b) and (c), shall be the location at which the immovable property or boat or vessel, as the case may be, is located or intended to be located: